inet-framework/inet/showcases/mobility/basic/doc/index.rst

 The :ned:`StationaryMobility` model only sets position.
 It has :par:`initialX`, :par:`initialY`, :par:`initialZ`
 and :par:`initFromDisplayString` parameters.
 By default, the :par:`initFromDisplayString` parameter is true, and the initial coordinate parameters select a random value inside the constraint area.
-Additionally, there are parameters to set the initial heading, elevation and bank (i.e. orientation in 3D), all zero by default.
+Additionally, there are parameters to set the initial heading, elevation, and bank (i.e., orientation in 3D), all zero by default.
 Note that :ned:`StationaryMobility` is the default mobility model in :ned:`WirelessHost` and derivatives.

 The configuration for the example simulation in omnetpp.ini is the following: